quietsy/advanced-configurations/docs/secure.md

 deny all;
 ```

-Utilize the LAN filter in your configuration by adding the following line inside every location block for every application you want to protect.
+Utilize the LAN filter in your configuration by adding the following line inside the server block for every application you want to protect.

 ```
     include /config/nginx/internal.conf;
 ```